ZephyrCodesStuff/clans-rs/README.md

 - You **must** include the original license in any redistribution.
 - You **must** disclose the source code of any modified versions of this project.

+### 💢 A short note about the open-sourcing of this project
+Contrarily to what some people will try to tell you, **I was under no obligation to make this project open source**.
+This is an attempt to take away whatsoever credit for my efforts, which I find extremely insulting and disrespectful.

+Their claim can be basically reduced to:
+> Since RPCS3 is open source, then he was obligated to share his server too!

+Which is **bullshit**: this server doesn't include any code borrowed from RPCS3, therefore the open-source requirement of the GPL license does not apply here.

 ## Contributing

 Contributions are always welcome!